Updated 9 December 2025

 34. Aperol Spritz

-The Aperol spritz, a popular drink served before dinner throughout the world, originated in the Veneto during the Austrian occupation of Italy in the 19th century.
+The Aperol spritz, a popular pre-dinner drink served worldwide, originated in the Veneto during the Austrian occupation of Italy in the 19th century.
 This cocktail is a refreshing combination of Prosecco, Aperol, soda water, and an orange slice.
 The vibrant taste perfectly matches its deep orange colour.

 35. Limoncello